 Obtaining SSL Certificates

 You need to obtain a certificate for these situations:

 •To secure the connection between smart devices and the smart device server.
 This step is mandatory if you connect Android or iOS devices to Avalanche.
 For more information, see Importing a Certificate for the Smart Device Server.

-•To secure the connection between the Avalanche Web Console and the Avalanche web server.
-This step is mandatory if you use Android Enterprise.
-For more information, see Accessing the Web Console Over an HTTPS Connection.
+•To secure the connection between printer devices and the printer device server.
+This step is mandatory for printer management.
+For more information, see Printer Device Server Profiles.

 When you use a certificate for a secure connection, we strongly recommend that you purchase a certificate through a third-party certificate authority (such as DigiCert or Verisign).
 Utilizing a certificate authority tells clients that your server information was verified by a trusted source and is authentic.

 If you install the Avalanche web server, smart device server, or Remote Control Server on different systems, you need either a wildcard certificate or a certificate for each system where those components are installed.